OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/brokers/coinbase/orders.md

 ---
 title: orders
-description: The page explains how open orders can be listed.
-It provides information on usage and parameters such as limit, sortby, and reverse.
+description: "The page explains how open orders can be listed.
+It provides information" on usage and parameters such as limit, sortby, and reverse.
 keywords:
 - orders